María Vázquez. Fotolia.

 If surfing is your life philosophy, or if you want to experience a sensation of freedom and oneness with the sea, Spain is the place for you.
 Here you'll discover a large number of beaches where you can find the perfect wave and enjoy this addictive sport.
 All you need is to feel comfortable in the water and be willing to travel in your quest for the best waves.

 Because of its spectacular beaches, famous among surfers the world over, which are perfect for surfing and with a wide range of sea floors and breakers.
-Because it has a great variety of waves, some renowned all over the world.
-Because of its warm climate, with all types of winds and currents.
-Because of its numerous surf schools and companies offering surfing courses and surfing-themed accommodation.
+Because it has a great variety of waves, some famous throughout the world.
+Because of its warm climate, range of wind types and currents.
+Because of its numerous surf schools and companies offering surf courses and surfing-themed accommodation.
 Because it's a venue for surfing-themed festivals, often combined with other types of complementary activities like music, cinema or yoga.
 Because Spain's the destination chosen by some of the world's top surfers.

 Types of surfing